KevinMusgrave/pytorch-metric-learning/docs/losses.md

 **Parameters**:

 * **num_bins**: The number of soft histogram bins for calculating average precision.
-The paper suggests using 10 bins.
+The paper suggests using 10.

 **Default reducer**: [MeanReducer](reducers.md#meanreducer)